-Alexis said she was in the kitchen between 10:30 a.m. and 11 a.m. on May 31 when Selah “fell backwards, falling harder than she meant to and hitting her head pretty hard on the floor or possibly the bookshelf,” the criminal complaints said.
+Alexis said she was in the kitchen between 10:30 a.m. and 11 a.m. on May 31 when Selah “fell backwards, falling harder than she meant to and hitting her head pretty hard on the floor or possibly the bookshelf,” the District Attorney’s Office summarized.

 Laurie and Alexis describe checking on Selah throughout the afternoon and calling Selah’s parents.

 Laurie first called David and told him Selah was faking an injury, but later called Lisa twice.
-On the second call, made just before 4:30 p.m., Lisa said Laurie sounded afraid and admitted something was wrong, according to the complaint.
+On the second call to the girl’s mother, made just before 4:30 p.m., Lisa said Laurie sounded afraid and admitted something was wrong, according to the complaint.

-Throughout the afternoon, Laurie and Alexis told investigators that Selah was breathing and her color was good.
+Throughout the afternoon, Laurie and Alexis told investigators, Selah was breathing and her color good.

-Laurie, according to the criminal complaint, said Selah’s condition had not changed until Jesse Barry got home.
+Laurie, according to the complaints, said Selah’s condition had not changed until Jesse Barry got home.